Figure skating: Jumps

 There are six jumps in figure skating that count as jump elements.
 All six are landed on one foot on the back outside edge (with counter-clockwise rotation, for single and multi-revolution jumps), but have different takeoffs, by which they may be distinguished.
 Jumps are divided into two different categories: toe jumps and edge jumps.

 The number of rotations performed in the air determines whether the jump is a single, double, triple, or quadruple (commonly known as a "quad").
 The simplest jump is a waltz jump, which can only be done in a half-leap and is not classified as a single, double, or triple jump.
-Senior-level male single skaters perform mostly triple and quadruple jumps in competition.
-The only quad not to have been accomplished by a skater in competition is the quadruple Axel, which involves four and a half rotations.
-This jump has been attempted in competition but has not been landed successfully.
 Triple jumps, other than the triple Axel, are commonly performed by female single skaters.
 It is rare for a female skater to land a quadruple jump, and very few female single skaters have been credited with quads in competition.
+Senior-level male single skaters perform mostly triple and quadruple jumps in competition.
+The final of the six jumps to be landed cleanly as a quad in international competition is the elusive quadruple Axel.
+A few male skaters made valiant efforts to land the immensely difficult four-and-a-half revolution jump (most notably two-time Olympic Champion from Japan, Yuzuru Hanyu), but failed to land one cleanly and fully-rotated.
+The first clean and fully-rotated quad Axel was successfully landed by American men's skater Ilia Malinin at the 2022 CS U.S. Classic, 34 years after the first-ever quadruple jump (a quad toe loop) was landed by Canada's Kurt Browning at the World Figure Skating Championships in 1988.

-Some elite skaters can complete a jump in about one second, with 26 inches of height and 10 feet in distance.
-The takeoff speed of a jump can reach up to 15 mph.
+The takeoff speed of a jump can reach up to 25 kilometers per hour.
 Prior to most jumps, a figure skater needs to skate backward to build power and speed.